 1.)
 Take inventory of all of your items of value

-Be sure to list all open accounts in your name with UNITED SA and any other financial institution.
+Be sure to list all open accounts in your name with United Texas CU and any other financial institution.
 While completing this step, check that all beneficiaries listed on these accounts are the ones you want and that all other information is correct.

 2.)
 Assemble a list of all of your credit cards & debts

 Create a list of your open credit cards and other debts.
 Include auto loans, existing mortgages, home equity lines of credit, student loans, and any other debts you may have.
 It’s a good idea to run a free credit report once a year; this will remind you about any open credit cards you may have forgotten.

 3.)
 Select an estate administrator for your financial affairs